-- A-3.01 The first 2 hours of overtime per day during the regular work week, Monday to Friday inclusive, shall be paid at one and one-half times the hourly base rate of pay. - A-3.02 When a compressed work week is scheduled pursuant to Clause A-2.06(a), on a Monday through Thursday basis, the first 10 hours worked on the Friday shall be paid at one and one-half times the hourly base rate. - A-3.03 All other overtime hours not included in Clause 6.02, A-3.01& A-3.02 above shall be paid at double the hourly base rate of pay [double time suspended as per Letter of Understanding #1].

-A-3.04 Overtime premiums as specified in this Collective Agreement will be paid for all hours worked in excess of 8 hours in a day.
+- A-3.01 The first 2 hours of overtime per day during the regular work week, Monday to Friday inclusive, shall be paid at one and one-half times the hourly base rate of pay. - A-3.02 When a compressed work week is scheduled pursuant to Clause A-2.06(a), on a Monday through Thursday basis, the first 10 hours worked on the Friday shall be paid at one and one-half times the hourly base rate. - A-3.03 All other overtime hours not included in A-3.01& A-3.02 above shall be paid at double the hourly base rate of pay. - A-3.04 Overtime premiums as specified in this Collective Agreement will be paid for all hours worked in excess of 8 hours in a day.
 In the case of a compressed work week, overtime premiums will be paid for hours worked in excess of 10 in a day or 40 in a week.
-An Employee that is absent from work without pre-authorization as per Clause 11.01, 11.02 and 11.03, including late arrivals or early quits, will be subject to discipline in accordance with their Employer's policies and may also be disqualified from working scheduled overtime in the week the absence occurs.
+An Employee that is absent from work without pre-authorization as per Clause 11.01 including late arrivals or early quits, will be subject to discipline in accordance with their Employer's policies and may also be disqualified from working scheduled overtime in the week the absence occurs.